catberry/catberry/docs/modules.md

 This link invokes "handle" method with event name "bang" in all modules.
 It does not change URL and there is no "\!bang" event then.

 ###Submit
-submit(string, Object, callback(Error)) - form name, object with all inputs names and values inside form and callback for external error handling.
+submit(string, Object, callback(Error, Function)) - form name, object with all inputs names and values inside form and callback for external error handling.

 **Warning**: This method is executed only in browser and you safe to use any browser-specified objects like "window".